Peñarol: Historic Players

-Néstor Gonçalves has the most official games in the club's history (571 matches), between 28 April 1957 and 28 November 1970.
-The team's all-time top scorers in the Primera División are Fernando Morena (203), Alberto Spencer (113) and Óscar Míguez (107).
-Morena's (whose 230 goals—203 with Peñarol and 27 with River Plate—make him the highest-scoring player in the Uruguayan League) 440 goals with Peñarol are a record as well.
-He scored the most goals in a single Uruguayan season (36 in 1978), and is the club's second-best goal scorer in international competition with 37 goals (behind Alberto Spencer, who scored 58 goals between 1960 and 1970).
-Spencer and Morena are the top scorers in Copa Libertadores history, with 48 and 37 goals respectively for Peñarol.
+The players who have scored the most goals for the club in Primera División matches are Fernando Morena (198), Antonio Pacheco (131), Alberto Spencer (116), and Óscar Míguez (105).
+Fernando Morena, who is also the all-time top scorer of the Uruguayan Primera División with 228 goals, is likewise the player with the most total goals for Peñarol, with 440.
+He also holds the record for most goals scored in a single season with 36 in 1978, and is the club's second-highest scorer in international competitions with 37 goals, behind Alberto Spencer, who between 1960 and 1970 scored 58 times.
+Spencer and Morena are also the two all-time top scorers in the history of the Copa Libertadores with 48 and 37 goals respectively, playing for Peñarol.